 Professor Xu’s research interests include Bayesian forecasting and modeling, decision theory, information theory and applications.
 Her doctoral dissertation established a general theory for minimax and admissible predictive densities for the multivariate normal model under Kullback-Leibler loss, and revealed some interesting connections between the point estimation and density forecasting problems.
 This has laid the foundations for the development of new predictive methods for a wide variety of problems that she is currently pursuing.
 Read Xinyi Xu’s full biography

-Master in Business Logistics Engineering faculty are committed to teaching new ideas and creating new knowledge.
+Master of Business Logistics Engineering faculty are committed to teaching new ideas and creating new knowledge.
 This makes for a relevant and engaging learning environment where you’ll be able to dig in and challenge yourself.
 Our faculty are considered top leaders in their fields, yet they know you individually and are interested in your progress and ideas.

-Ohio State faculty members are also very involved with industry problems and practices and use industry ties to make the Master in Business Logistics Engineering program applied and relevant.
+Ohio State faculty members are also very involved with industry problems and practices and use industry ties to make the Master of Business Logistics Engineering program applied and relevant.
 Industry contacts are also fundamental to generating summer internships and placements.